aannenko/2048InConsole/README.md

 # 2048InConsole
 A console-based implementation of the far-famed 2048 game with changeable board size, undo, redo and statistics.

-Put a desired amount of columns, rows and column's width, compile the game and play.
+Put a desired amount of columns, rows and a column's width, compile the game and play.

 Use the following keys to play:
 - Left Arrow or A - move left